 This balsamic peanut beef stir fry recipe is a quintessential “oldie but goodie”.
 First published in March 2015, it was in sore need of some new photos.
 Thankfully that wasn’t an issue because we make this stir fry fairly frequently!

 For starters, don’t worry if you have this recipe pinned/saved and have been enjoying it over the years as it was.
 Very minimal changes were made to the actual recipe itself.
 Frozen mixed vegetables and store-packaged stir-fry beef are still perfectly fine, and are listed in the notes below as alternatives to the flank steak and raw vegetables.

 This balsamic peanut sauce makes several appearances on the blog – and for good reason.
 Balsamic vinegar and peanut butter added to an Asian-inspired sauce doesn’t exactly sound like it would go well together, but the tart acidity totally complements all the creamy, bold flavors.
-This is my go-to beef stir fry sauce recipe.
+This is my go-to beef, and really, any protein, stir fry sauce recipe.

 You can see it used in peanut chicken stir fry, as well as shredded slow cooker beef and chicken, too.
 Made with just about all fridge/pantry staples, it’s a great recipe to have on hand for plenty of main dishes.

 How to cut flank steak for stir fry

 Since everything comes together in the hot pan quickly, I always prep my ingredients before turning the stove on.
 The vegetables are straight-forward to get ready, but the flank steak will take extra work.
 To cut flank steak for this beef stir fry recipe: